blakesmods/web/apps/web/content/wiki/1.12/mysticalagriculture/blocks/seed-reprocessor.md

 Make sure you have <a href="https://www.curseforge.com/minecraft/mc-mods/jei">Just Enough Items</a> installed to easily view all available Seed Reprocessor recipes.
 ::

-Essence Seed Reprocessors requires fuel to function.
+Essence Seed Reprocessors require fuel to function.
 It contains an internal buffer for more efficient fuel usage.
 The basic Seed Reprocessor however, does not require fuel.

 ## Screen Overview